 Things to do in Annecy

 The striking color of the lake, the smell of fresh food from the vibrant street markets, the feeling of strolling around a historical castle with the mountains all around you, Annecy is a town that will undoubtedly leave you in awe.
-Only 35km (21 miles) from Geneva, it is rich in history, culture and beauty.
-Our Three Lake Cycling Tour starts in Geneva and ends in the lovely Annecy, a wonderful place for a few extra nights of travelling joy.
+Only 35km (21 miles) from Geneva, it is rich in history, culture, and beauty.
+Our Three Lake Cycling Tour starts in Geneva and ends in the lovely Annecy, a wonderful place for a few extra nights of traveling joy.
 There is truly no way to “go wrong” with a visit to Annecy, but here are some ideas to get your eyes, heart, and taste buds excited!

 - Bike the lake! – Annecy has a wonderful traffic-free bikeway that gives you a healthy way to enjoy the lake (photo provided by the Office du Tourisme d’Annecy).
 There are a number of pretty towns you can visit around the lake, including Talloires, which has plenty of its own activities to offer.

 - Visit a beach – There are a number of great beaches around Lake Annecy.
 If you are on the northern tip of the lake (near the city), Plage des Marquisats, Plage de l’Imperial, and Plage d’Albigny are all great for relaxing and enjoying the warm water (around 75°F).

 - Paraglide – For the more adventurous, paragliding can be the most awe-inspiring way to see Lake Annecy and its surrounding beauty.
 The area has ideal air conditions and environment for air sports and there are plenty of companies that offer paragliding with packages for first-timers.
 One company, Aeroslide, provides information in English and prices online.
 Other companies include Annecy Aventure, Takamaka Annecy, and Adrénaline.